UKCloud/documentation/articles/openstack/ostack-sco.md

 ## Customer responsibilities

 The control and management of access and responsibilities for end users including appropriate connectivity, security and accreditation if required.
-If access is required over government secure networks such as N3/HSCN, Janet, RLI or PSN (including legacy networks), the customer is responsible for adhering to the Code of Connection.
+If access is required over government secure networks such as HSCN, Janet, RLI or PSN (including legacy networks), the customer is responsible for adhering to the Code of Connection.

 Self-managing the environment including VM deployment, virtual network configuration, storage management, and so on.